pszulc1/k8s-clu-mon/README.md

 To close the new release:

-- set `(import 'global.json').version` consistently with the new release tag,
+- set `(global.json).version` consistently with the new release tag,
 - `make docs` to update reference to version tag which was set as above.

 ## Project status